Choosing CNP: The Science Behind Human Growth

 “FGFR3 signaling can activate a veritable alphabet soup of different signaling pathways, including MAPK/ERK, JAK/STAT, and mTOR/AKT,” he says.
 “But our teams at BioMarin and other researchers in the field eventually identified MAPK/ERK as the overactive pathway to target – and this is the pathway where CNP operates.”

-“Based on the clear scientific evidence, we were convinced that if we developed a CNP analog, it could fundamentally change the trajectory of how we approach therapeutic options for growth-related conditions,” says Dan.
+“Based on the clear scientific evidence, we were convinced that if we developed a CNP analog, it could fundamentally change the trajectory of how we approach therapeutic options for skeletal conditions,” says Dan.
 “The great thing is that the CNP analog leverages one of the body’s own natural processes to impact height.
 Plus, this approach bypasses FGFR3, so it could have broad applicability not limited to conditions where changes in FGFR3 are present.”

 From Scientific Insight to Clinical Reality

-This deepened understanding of CNP may support the development of medicines for several growth-related conditions.
+This deepened understanding of CNP may support the development of medicines for several skeletal conditions.
 BioMarin continues to explore the potential for this approach to impact people living with hypochondroplasia, idiopathic short stature (ISS) and multiple genetic short-stature conditions, including Turner syndrome, SHOX deficiency and Noonan syndrome.